nishanthjmodpur/CC_Lab3_PES2UG22CS369/README.md

-Optimized codes can be found in directories:
+Optimized codes can be found in:

 1. /checkout/__init__.py
 2. /cart/__init__.py